 - Locate the “Windows Store Apps” and double-click them.
 Select “Run the troubleshooter.”

 - The troubleshooter will detect problems automatically.
 If any issues are detected, they will automatically get fixed.
 Once you have completed these steps, try to check for new system updates to see if the 0x8024001e error has been fixed.

 Reset the Windows Store Cache

 The Windows Store Cache contains files from the browsing history you have performed.
 Follow these steps to clear the Windows Store Cache files.

 - You will then see a black window.
-Just wait for it to complete the process and it will launch the Windows Store once it is successful in clearing the Windows Store cache files.
+Just wait for it to complete the process, and it will launch the Windows Store once it successfully clears the Windows Store cache files.